 On this page you can find some general points to ponder when using the Greenland paddle.
 If you are interested in reading an in-depth guide to a proper Greenland paddle technique, I highly recommend that of.
 Björn Thomassons guide.

-Hold your Paddle at the right angel
+Hold your Greenland Paddle at the right angle

 Hold the paddle and keep your elbows bent with your forearms parallel to the deck.
 When you take a forward stroke with your Greenland paddle, the oval shaft ensures that the paddle’s upper edge points 10-15 degrees forward.
 The advantage is that you avoid any wobbling and that the blade is cleanly buried in the water.